Restaurant: Cafe Medina

 - $3.15 waffle + $1 per topping

 - The white chocolate pistachio rose water topping is better than the milk chocolate lavender topping.
-It’s just much more dynamic in flavours without having too much going on.

 - It was served cold again and I think it would be even better warm and with pistachio crumbs in it… or at least to dip into afterward.